 flexile-white-logo

-At Mære, we have over several years carried out practical testing with the sowing of various catch crops in grain with a view to soil improvement and the capture of excess nutrients.
-The sowing has been done at different times and with different equipment (weed harrow with sowing unit and drone).
-The challenge has been to hit the right sowing time with good moisture conditions and the right sowing depth.
-We think we have succeeded well, but see that we are completely dependent on good soil contact and enough rain after sowing (especially with drone sowing).
-We have tested ryegrass, white clover and several types of catchment mixtures.
-The catch crops have not come into their own until the grain has been struck, exactly as it should be.
+At Mære, we have been conducting practical trials over several years with sowing various cover crops in grain with a view to soil improvement and capturing surplus nutrients.
+The sowing has been done at different times and with different equipment (weed harrow with seeding unit and drone).
+The challenge has been to find the right sowing time with good moisture conditions and the right sowing depth.
+We think we have succeeded well, but we see that we are completely dependent on good soil contact and enough rain after sowing (especially when sowing with drones).
+We have tested ryegrass, white clover and several types of cover crop mixtures.
+The cover crops have not come into their own until the grain has been cut, just as it should be.

-Plants that are sown before, at the same time or after the main growth have the following tasks:
+Crops that are sown before, at the same time as or after the main crop have the following tasks:

-• Capture excess nutrition - and keep it on the surface
+• Capture excess nutrients – and keep them at the surface

 • Maintain organic matter in the soil